 Louise volunteers with several organisations, including the Felix Fund, the Bomb Disposal charity.

-Dr Matthias Strohn is currently on secondment to CHACR from the Department of War Studies, The Royal Military Academy Sandhurst.
-He is also a Senior Research Fellow in the Humanities Research Institute at the University of Buckingham and a Fellow of the Royal Historical Society.
-Dr Strohn was educated at the University of Münster (Germany) and the University of Oxford.
-From the latter institution he received his MSt and his DPhil with a thesis on the German army in the inter-war period.
+Prof. Matthias Strohn is the Head of the Historical Analysis Programme at CHACR .
+He is currently on secondment from the Department of War Studies, The Royal Military Academy Sandhurst.
+He is also Professor of Military Studies in the Humanities Research Institute at the University of Buckingham, and a Fellow of the Royal Historical Society.
+Prof. Strohn was educated at the University of Münster (Germany) and the University of Oxford.
+From the latter institution he received his M.St., and his DPhil. with a thesis on the German army in the inter-war period.

-Dr Strohn holds a commission in the German army (current rank Lt.-Col.) and is a member of the military attaché reserve.
-He has served on the defence attaché staffs in London, Paris and Madrid and he deployed to Iraq and Afghanistan with both the British Army and the German Bundeswehr.
+Prof. Strohn holds a commission in the German Army (current rank Lt.-Col.) and is a member of the military attaché reserve.
+He has served on the defence attaché staffs in London, Paris, and Madrid.
+In a previous role he served as the staff officer for military history at the German Armed Forces Command and Staff College in Hamburg.
+Here he also received his initial training as a staff officer, which was augmented by the successful completion of the Advanced Command and Staff Course (R) at the Joint Services Command and Staff College in Shrivenham.
+He deployed to Iraq and Afghanistan with both the British Army and the German Bundeswehr.